turingschool/backend-curriculum-site/module2/success/learning_goals.md

 * Describe the HTTP request/response cycle
 * Describe the different parts of HTTP requests and responses
-* Describe web APIs

 ### Rails Application Development

 * Implement partials to break a view into reusable components
 * Use flash messages
 * Use Inheritance to share behavior across classes
-* Use POROs to logically organize code for objects not stored in the database
-* Use `Faraday` to consume an API

 ### Databases